Crows Nest: the agenda

 The change of tack at Crows Nest comes as a recent report by the NSW Audit Office shows that the state’s lead transport agency suffered a $258 million loss on integrated station development agreements for metro lines in Sydney in the year to June [see ‘Other losses’ on page 21 of the Auditor General’s report].

-This is a big victory for Crows Nest and the residents from North Sydney to Woollstonecraft to Greenwich, who vigorously campaigned under the banner OVER development we’re over it!
+This is a big victory for Crows Nest and the residents from North Sydney to Wollstonecraft to Greenwich, who ran a sustained campaign under the banner OVER development we’re over it!

 It also seems to confirm our analysis: planning in the public interest has been subordinated to the kinds of financial games that merchant bankers love to play.